 In June 2015, the GASB issued GASB 75.
 The primary objective of this statement is to improve accounting and financial reporting for postemployment benefits other than pensions.
 This statement replaces the requirements of Statement 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions for the College's annual other post-employment benefit (OPEB).
 It establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources and expenses.
 This statement also identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payment to their actuarial present value, and attribute that present value to periods of employee service.
-The requirements of this statement are effective for financial statements for periods beginning after June 15, 2017.
 The College has fully implemented GASB 75.
 The adoption of GASB 75 has been reflected as of the beginning of the earliest period presented in the financial statements, resulting in an increase in obligation for post-employment benefits and a decrease in unrestricted net position of \$154,261,915 at July 1, 2017.